vmware-archive/kube-prod-runtime/docs/quickstart-aks.md

   - `AZURE_RESOURCE_GROUP` specifies the name of the Azure resource group in which resources should be created.
   - `AZURE_DNS_ZONE` specifies the DNS suffix for the externally-visible websites and services deployed in the cluster.
   - `AZURE_AKS_CLUSTER` specifies the name of the AKS cluster.
   - `AZURE_AKS_K8S_VERSION` specifies the version of Kubernetes to use for creating the cluster.
-The [BKPR Kubernetes version support matrix](../README.md#kubernetes-version-support-matrix-for-bkpr-10) lists the base Kubernetes versions supported by BKPR. `az aks get-versions --location ${AZURE_REGION}` lists the versions available in your region.
+The [BKPR Kubernetes version support matrix](../README.md#kubernetes-version-support-matrix-for-bkpr-10) lists the base Kubernetes versions supported by BKPR. `az aks get-versions --location ${AZURE_REGION} -o table` lists the versions available in your region.

 * Set the default subscription account: